 Argentina is located in Southern South America, bordering the South Atlantic Ocean, between Chile and Uruguay.

-- The Grandmothers of Plaza de Mayo as they continue their search for the children that were taken away from their parents during the “dirty war” of the late 1970s.
+- The Grandmothers of Plaza de Mayo continue their search for the children taken away from their parents during the “dirty war” of the late 1970s.
 As they grow older and weary, the children are now adults.